Orange Creek, Queensland

+Geography

+The locality is bounded to the east by the Burnett Highway and to the south-west by the Dawson Highway.

+The Moura railway line enters the locality from the north-east (Jambin) and exits to the south-east (Banana).
+There are no railway stations on the line within the locality.

+The land use is a mixture of grazing on native vegetation and crop growing.

+The locality presumably takes its name from the watercourse Orange Creek which flows through the locality.

 History

 Coreen State School opened on 23 August 1933 and closed in 1951.
 It was on Prospect Creek Goovigen Road (approx 24.3319°S 150.4009°E).
 It takes its name from the local parish name.